Show All Answers

 The City of Greenville is embarking on a planning process to develop a new Comprehensive Plan to determine the course of the next 20 years.
 This process, called Greenville 2040, will enable the community to help shape the vision and make recommendations through ongoing engagement opportunities.
 When completed, the new Comprehensive Plan will help guide decision-making in Greenville for years to come.

 A comprehensive plan is a long-term guide for the future physical development of a city that considers the input of citizens, businesses and other stakeholders.
-It includes recommendations for future land use, community facilities, connectivity, open space and recreation areas, cultural and natural resources, and economic development.
-It includes a vision, an aspirational statement about the future condition of the City; goals, desired outcomes for each of the plan topics that are expressed simply; and actions to achieve the goals.
+It includes recommendations for future land use, community facilities, connectivity, open space and recreation areas, cultural and natural resources and economic development.
+It includes a vision, an aspirational statement about the future condition of the City; goals, desired outcomes for each of the plan topics that are expressed simply and actions to achieve the goals.

 In general, planning demonstrates good stewardship.
-Change – good or bad – happens whether you are ready or not.
+Change – good or bad – happens whether we are ready or not.
 Greenville is located within one of the most rapidly growing areas of the country and the metro area is the fastest growing area in the state.
 The previous plan was adopted in 2009 and now almost 10 years later, most of that plan has been implemented.
 It is time to reflect and take stock of the existing conditions and trends facing the community along with the community’s ideas and input to create a plan that will guide for long-term preservation, revitalization and growth so that the City can achieve the goals and aspirations.